How to Shop Smarter and Save Money

 Make your list before you go

-A grocery list isn't a vague sticky note ("veggies, meat, snack stuff").
-It's a precise document with quantities: "500g broccoli, 4 chicken breasts, 1 kg brown rice."
+A shopping list isn't a vague post-it ('veggies, meat, something for a snack').
+It's a precise document with quantities: '500g broccoli, 4 chicken fillets, 1 kg brown rice'.
 Base this list on your weekly menu.
 No menu, no list.
 No list, no efficient shopping.

-The fresh departments (fruits, vegetables, butcher, fish, dairy) are always on the store's perimeter.
-The central aisles mainly contain processed products.
-By doing the perimeter first, you fill your cart with whole foods before (quickly) passing through the center aisles for dry goods.
+Fresh aisles (fruits, vegetables, butcher, fishmonger, dairy) are always on the perimeter of the store.
+The center aisles mainly contain processed products.
+By doing the perimeter first, you fill your cart with staples before passing (quickly) through the center aisles for dry goods.

 Read labels strategically

-Rice, pasta, lentils, oats, nuts: these foods keep for a long time and cost 30 to 50% less in large quantities.
-A 5 kg bag of basmati rice at $6 works out to $1.20/kg versus $2-3/kg in a 500g packet.
-The initial investment is higher, but the monthly savings are significant.
+Rice, pasta, lentils, oats, nuts: these foods keep for a long time and cost 30 to 50% less in bulk or large packaging.
+A 5 kg bag of basmati rice for $6 works out to $1.20/kg compared to $2-3/kg for a 500g bag.
+The initial investment is higher, but the monthly saving is significant.

 Prioritize seasonal produce

 Seasonal fruits and vegetables are 2 to 3 times cheaper, tastier, and more nutritious than those imported out of season.
 In winter: cabbage, leeks, squash, apples, clementines.
 In summer: tomatoes, zucchini, eggplant, peaches, melons.
-A seasonality calendar on the fridge is a great reminder.
+A seasonality calendar on the fridge is all you need as a reminder.

 The supermarket layout trap

 The most profitable products for the store are placed at eye level.
-The cheapest products are on the bottom shelves.
-Endcaps aren't always promotions — it's often placement paid for by brands.
-Essential products (milk, eggs, bread) are at the back of the store to force you to walk past every temptation.
+The cheapest products are at the bottom of the shelves.
+End caps aren't always promotions — they're often paid placement by brands.
+Essential products (milk, eggs, bread) are at the back of the store to force you through all the temptations.
 By knowing these techniques, you buy what you need, not what they want to sell you.

 Storage tips to reduce waste

 Fresh herbs keep for a week in a glass of water in the fridge (like flowers).
 Separate bananas from the bunch to slow down ripening.
-Keep tomatoes out of the fridge until they are cut.
-Keep onions and garlic in a cool, dark place (not the fridge).
+Tomatoes stay out of the fridge until they're cut.
+Onions and garlic should be kept in a dry, dark place (not the fridge).
 Vegetable scraps (carrot peels, broccoli stems) make excellent homemade broth.
 Every food item saved from waste is money saved.

 FoodCraft Tip

-When you confirm a meal plan in FoodCraft, the grocery list is generated automatically.
-Ingredients are grouped by supermarket aisle (produce, meat, pantry, dairy), combined when the same item appears in multiple recipes, and quantified down to the gram.
+When you confirm a meal plan in FoodCraft, the shopping list is generated automatically.
+Ingredients are grouped by supermarket aisle (fruits/veggies, butcher, pantry, fresh), combined when the same item appears in several recipes, and quantified to the gram.

 Weekly budget tracking

 FoodCraft displays the budget level for each meal plan.
-By selecting "economy" mode, the algorithm prioritizes ingredients with the best nutrition-to-price ratio and shows you possible substitutions to lower the bill even further.
+By selecting 'economy' mode, the algorithm prioritizes ingredients with the best nutrition-to-price ratio and shows you possible substitutions to lower the bill further.

 Is it better to shop once or several times a week?